BlazorFluentUI/BlazorFluentUI/README.md

 - v1.3.3
 	- Added `Toggle`
 	- Added password functionality to `TextField` (contributed by @Eweol)
-	- Added `ResponsiveLayout` <- *not a Fabric control, but made so you don't have to use CSS media queries!*
+	- Added `ResponsiveLayout` (CURRENTLY FLAWED!) <- *not a Fabric control, but made so you don't have to use CSS media queries!*
 	- Changed the demo's layout to use `ResponsiveLayout` and `Stack`, slowly removing CSS!
 - v1.3.2
 	- Added `Spinner`